jmcnamara/XlsxWriter/dev/docs/source/tutorial03.rst

 **Things that look like numbers are stored as numbers**: In cell ``'A8'`` we entered ``012345`` but Excel converted it to the number ``12345``.
-This is something to be aware of if you are writing ID numbers or zip codes.
+This is something to be aware of if you are writing ID numbers or Zip codes.
 In order to preserve the leading zero(es) you need to store the data as either a string or a number with a format.